 My first trip out of North America was to Italy.
-I was in college and my (overly kind) mother booked us a 10-day trip through Venice, Florence and Rome.
-Sure, I had seen plenty of movies, but I still didn’t know what to expect when I arrived in Italy for the first time.
+I was in college and my (overly kind) mother booked us a 10-day trip through Venice, Florence, and Rome.
+Sure, I had seen plenty of movies, but I still didn’t know what to expect when traveling to Italy for the first time.

 Instead, here is what you should know before traveling to Italy for the first time:

 Some of the “Italian” menu items you love are not actually Italian.
 I arrived in Italy dreaming of perfectly fresh pesto coating my pasta.
 What I didn’t realize is that Italian food is incredibly regional and unless you find yourself in Liguria, you probably won’t find much pesto on the menu.
 Also not on the menu?
 Classics like spaghetti and meatballs.
 There is spaghetti, and there are meatballs, but they are served separately as a first and second course.
 If you are traveling to Italy for the first time, I highly recommend researching the local specialties or asking the waiter to suggest a plate of the day so that you can sample some of the more traditional food.